Simply connected varieties in characteristic $p>0$: Algebraization of formal morphisms and formal subbundles, by Jean-Beno it Bost

+For the sake of completeness, we sketch a proof of Theorem \ref{new} from ``basic results" in algebraic geometry, at the level of Harsthorne's textbook \cite{Hartshorne83} and Jouanolou's monograph \cite{Jouanolou83}.
+We also refer the reader to \cite{FultonLazarsfeld81b} for a beautiful discussion of related connectedness results.
+(Actually, the proof of Th\'eor\`eme 1.4 in \cite{Debarre96} relies on results and techniques presented in \cite{FultonLazarsfeld81b}.)

 \begin{proof} By considering the Stein factorization of $f$ (see \cite{EGAIII1}, Section III.4.3), we may assume that $f$ is a \emph{finite} morphism.
 Then, for every $i \in \{1,\ldots,e\},$ the following alternative holds: either $f(X') \subset H_i,$ or $f^{\ast}(H_i)$ defines an ample effective divisor in $X'$.
+Moreover, if $I$ denotes the set of elements $i$ in $\{1, \dots, e\}$ such that the second case arises, we clearly have:

-This observation shows that, to establish Theorem \ref{new} in full generality, it is enough to establish its special case when $X'=X$ and $f=Id_X,$ namely:
+These observations show that, to establish Theorem \ref{new} in full generality, it is enough to establish the following assertion, which is actually the special case of Theorem \ref{new} when $X'=X$ and $f=Id_X$:

 \emph{ Let $X$ be an integral projective $k$-scheme, $e$ a positive integer, and $H_1, \dots, H_e$ ample effective Cartier divisors on $X$.
 If $\dim X > e$, then $H_1 \cap \ldots \cap H_e$ is a connected subscheme of $X$.}